redhat-cop/network.interfaces/README.md

 ## Description

-The `network.interfaces` enables user to manage the Interfaces resources independent of platforms and perform INTERFACES health checks.
+The `network.interfaces` enable users to manage the resources Interfaces independent of platforms and perform INTERFACES health checks.

 ## Tested with Ansible